Nuclear power in Australia: 2020s

 In September 2021, Australia, the United Kingdom and the United States signed an agreement that would allow for the sharing of nuclear propulsion technology between the three countries to assist Australia in acquiring nuclear-powered submarines.

 In 2023, Opposition Leader Peter Dutton began advocating for the introduction of nuclear power in Australia; particularly, small modular reactors, which he claimed could be placed on the sites of decommissioned coal-fired power stations.
 On 19 June 2024, Peter Dutton announced his policy for the rollout of nuclear power in Australia.
-His plan called for the construction of reactors on the sites of retiring coal-fired power stations, including at Tarong, Callide, Liddell, Mount Piper, Port Augusta, Loy Yang and Muja, with the first two plants coming online between 2035 and 2037.
-It was noted that the proposed sites in Western Australia and South Australia will only be suitable for small modular reactors, with the other sites apparently being suitable for either small or larger-scale plants.
-Dutton also proposed that the Australian Government would be responsible for funding the construction of the reactors, and thereafter, would assume full ownership once they entered operation.
+His plan called for the construction of reactors on the sites of retiring coal-fired power stations at Tarong, Callide, Liddell, Mount Piper, Port Augusta, Loy Yang and Muja, with the first two plants coming online between 2035 and 2037.
+It was noted that the proposed sites in Western Australia and South Australia would only be suitable for small modular reactors, with the other sites being suitable for either small or large-scale facilities.
+Dutton further proposed that the Australian Government would fund the construction of the reactors, and thereafter, assume ownership once they entered operation.

 On 12 December 2024, after a months-long delay, Peter Dutton unveiled the costings of the Coalition’s nuclear policy.
 The modelling was completed by Frontier Economics at no cost to the Coalition, and claimed that seven nuclear power stations could be constructed at a cost of $331 billion, with the first plants coming online by the mid-2030s, and would produce 38% of Australia’s electricity needs by 2050, with the remainder being supplied by gas/storage (8%) and renewables (54%).
 It also claimed the nuclear scheme would be $263 billion, or approximately 44%, cheaper than Labor’s renewables-focused transition, which Frontier costed at $594 billion.